-Ariana Grande’s Reported Reaction To The Queen’s Damehood Offer Is Surprising
+Ariana Grande's Reported Reaction To Being Offered Damehood By The Queen Is Surprising

 Ariana Grande may have almost been Dame Ariana Grande.
 Yup, Queen Elizabeth reportedly recently offered the "No Tears Left To Cry" singer damehood following the Manchester attack and Grande's benefit concert for the victims and survivors' families.
 You'd think that's an offer someone wouldn't refuse, but Ariana Grande's reported reaction to the Queen's damehood offer was more of a "thank u, next."
 Elite Daily reached out to Grande's and the royal family's teams for comment, but did not hear back by the time of publication.